Treating bad breath using mouthwash.

 Types of mouthwashes that can help to control bad breath -

-A) Products that contain chlorine dioxide (or sodium chlorite).
+A) Rinses that contain chlorine dioxide (or sodium chlorite).

 Properties: Antibacterial / Neutralizes Volatile Sulfur Compounds